ODataDB can be used as a database data editor without any configuration.

 and also under IIS, IIS Express, Apache, and Nginx web servers.

-It supports Microsoft SQL Server, Oracle Database, DB2, MySQL, MariaDB, PostgreSQL, and NuoDB.
+It supports Microsoft SQL Server, MySQL, and PostgreSQL.

 What is the difference between ODataDB and DBGate?